What is a 1031 Exchange?

 A 1031 exchange mortgage provides the real estate investor with financing to purchase a replacement property with a higher purchase price than the previous property that was sold.
 This allows the investor to reinvest the sale proceeds and defer capital gains taxes.

-Reverse 1031 Exchange Financing
+Reverse 1031 Exchange Loans

-A reverse 1031 exchange allows the real estate investor to purchase their replacement property prior to selling their existing investment property.
+A reverse 1031 loan allows the real estate investor to purchase their replacement property prior to selling their existing investment property.
 A reverse 1031 exchange lender provides the short-term loan until the the investor is able to sell the existing property and secure long-term financing for the new property.

 1031 Exchange Loan Rules